$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-Similar, a \textit{removable node $N$ of residue $r(N)=k$} is a node that can be removed from the diagram of $\lambda$ such that the new diagram is still the diagram of a partition and the residue of $N$ is $r(N)=k$.
+\begin{defn} An \textit{addable node $N$ of residue $r(N)=k$} is a node $N$ that can be added to the diagram of $\lambda$ such that the new diagram is still the diagram of a partition and the residue is $r(N)=k$.
+We denote the \textit{set of addable nodes of residue $k$ of $\lambda$} by $\mathsf{A}^{k}(\lambda)$.
+Similarly, a \textit{removable node $N$ of residue $r(N)=k$} is a node that can be removed from the diagram of $\lambda$ such that the new diagram is still the diagram of a partition and the residue of $N$ is $r(N)=k$.
 We denote the \textit{set of removable nodes of residue $k$ of $\lambda$} by $\mathsf{R}^{k}(\lambda)$.